OfficeDev/office-scripts-docs/docs/develop/use-json.md

 |4  |6/6/2022 |$86.95 |Coho Vineyard                 |
 |5  |6/7/2022 |$13.64 |Liberty Bakery and Cafe       |

-Each transaction, each row, has a set of properties associated with it: "ID", "Date", "Amount", and "Vendor".
+Each transaction (each row) has a set of properties associated with it: "ID", "Date", "Amount", and "Vendor".
 This can be modeled in an Office Script as an object.

 ```typescript
 // An interface that wraps transaction details as JSON.